jvshahid/mock4go/README.md

 ```

 but this will require the ability to test for "function" equality in gomock which can't be reliably
 done.
-See the `Equality` section http://golang.org/doc/go1.html for more information about why
+See http://golang.org/doc/go1.html#equality for more information about why
 it was decided to remove function equality in Go 1.0.

 ### Stubbing interfaces